Help at Home

 The Council’s Home Support Program has been designed to work in partnership with clients and carers, to help frail older and younger disabled members of the community stay in their own homes and to promote independence.

-Short-term cleaning & personal care
+Short-term cleaning and personal care

 This service is generally offered to people who have a temporary incapacity or have returned home after a hospital stay.